course-details-portlet

 Course content

-This course will offer an introduction to the history and culture of one or more English-speaking countries during a specific historical period.
-Emphasis will be on the making and/or remaking of the nation.
-The course will introduce students to some appropriate research methods either in the discipline of History, the social sciences, or cultural studies.
-The course will also provide students with an opportunity to study a range of non-fiction sources or texts.
+This course will offer an introduction to the history and culture of one or more Anglophone societies during a specific historical period.
+Emphasis will be on the making and/or remaking of the nation(s).
+The course will introduce students to appropriate research methods for the study of history and culture.
+The course will also provide students with an opportunity to work with a range of sources and texts so that they can start to develop their critical thinking, reading, and writing skills.
+The course provides the basis for further studies in history and culture in the English degree program.

-A more detailed description of the academic content will be available in the reading list at the beginning of the semester.
+A more detailed description of the academic content will be available along with the reading list at the beginning of the semester.

 Learning outcome